 Food as Medicine to Support a Strong, Healthy Lymphatic System

-- Stay hydrated!
-The solution to pollution is dilution; Lymph becomes thicker and less mobile when you’re dehydrated –
+- Stay hydrated with filtered water.
+The solution to pollution is dilution.
+Lymph becomes thicker and less mobile when you’re dehydrated.

-- Choose organic as much as possible vs conventionally-grown and factory-farmed foods
+- Choose organic foods as much as possible vs conventionally-grown and factory-farmed foods

 - Eliminate sugar and all dairy products, which cause lymph stagnation

-- Citric fruits such as lemons, limes and grapefruit help purify the lymph
+- Citric fruits such as lemons, limes and grapefruit aid in purifying the lymph

-- Apple cider vinegar with ‘the Mother’ taken internally or apply topically to swollen lymph nodes
+- Apple cider vinegar with ‘the Mother’ diluted with water and taken internally or applied topically to swollen lymph nodes

 - Garlic, ginger and turmeric have anti-inflammatory properties that help reduce swelling in the lymph nodes

-- Reduce your body’s toxic burden: avoid processed foods, toxic chemicals, preservatives, pesticides, GMOs and glyphosate
+- Reduce your body’s toxic burden: avoid processed foods, toxic chemicals, preservatives, pesticides, GMOs and glyphosate, hormone-disruptors

-Love Your Lymph Drink: Blend or juice the following — dandelion greens, parsley, 2-3 cloves garlic, carrots, celery, green apple and filtered water
+- Love Your Lymph recipe: Blend or juice the following — dandelion greens, parsley, 2-3 garlic cloves, carrots, celery stalk, one half apple and filtered water

 Lifestyle Tips to Support a Strong, Healthy Lymphatic System